BottomTxt/BottomTxt/README.md

-- 👋 Hi, I’m @BottomTxt
+- 👋 Hi, I’m Dontese
-- 👀 I’m interested in Analytics
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python and a bit of SQL

 <!---